kaishiro88/ut2004-server/README.md

  - CSS fixes and UWeb UTF-8 fixes

 It downloads them on first launch, keeping the image size down and allowing for it to be updated without redownloading all of the unchanging UT2004 server files.
 If there is an update to the contents of the server, there is an updater system in place.
 Additionally, this updater will not overwrite any .ini files, as they are stored elsewhere.

-Looking for a UT99 Server?
-[Check out my container for that!](https://github.com/PhasecoreX/docker-ut99-server)

 ## How To Run
 This is the base command: